 It can be confusing and awkward to continually refer to a character as “the red-haired technician”.
 If the fellow keeps showing up or takes part in an extended scene, I’d vote for making a real person of him and name him.
 Who knows, he may decide to take over the story.

 Giving characters vivid personality or physical traits or mannerisms goes a looooong way toward adding dimension.
 The more distinguishing traits you give a character (up to a point) the more dimension he takes on.
 Think of each trait you give a character as a shape or a feature on a smooth surface and you’ll see what I mean.
 In fact, that sort of fleshing out is more memorable to the reader than any amount of expository back story.

 But how do you SHOW back story without exposition?

 Weave it into the characterization.
 For example, let’s say you have a female character who’s been in an abusive relationship.
 She will wear this abuse on her face, at least figuratively speaking.
-She will seem shuttered, closed, doubtful or even angry.
+She will seem shuttered, closed, doubtful, or even angry.
 When a man speaks loudly, she jumps.

 This is the way in which back story can inform the character’s behavior without a word of it being told in exposition.
 It extends to such things as the clothes they wear.
-If your abused female character has fought with her weight all her life, a trait that speaks of this is that she always wears dark color.
+If your abused female character has fought with her weight all her life, a trait that speaks of this is that she always wears dark colors.